The SPA Rules

 By end Sunday 13 October, all works selected for exhibition should have been delivered to the collection venue at 19 Atholl Crescent Lane, Edinburgh EH3 8ET.

-On 31 October 2019, all exhibitors in the SPA Photography exhibition will be invited to the photography preview
+On 31 October 2019, all exhibitors in the SPA Photography exhibition will be invited to the photography preview when the shortlisted works for the photography SPA will be announced.

 On Saturday 2 November 2019, the SPA exhibition will open to the public.
 It will be held at the Scottish Arts Club, 24 Rutland Square, Edinburgh and open Tuesday to Saturday (closed Sunday and Monday) until Saturday 30 November 2019..